teewhydope/HACKINTOSH_HP_440_G6_EFI_OPENCORE_BIG_SUR/README.md

 **(3)** Install Normally, You will have few reboots so be patient. you might get stuck at **Forcing CS_RUNTIME for entitlement: com.apple.rootless.restricted-block-devices**, just be patent...

 --------------------------------------------------------------------------------------------------------------------------------

-**Make sure you remove voodoohid,voodooinput and voodooi2c and leave just voodoops2controller if you get a kernel panic**
+(a) **Make sure you remove voodoohid,voodooinput and voodooi2c and leave just voodoops2controller if you get a kernel panic**

-I added **XHCI-UNSUPPORTED.KEXT** to enable the camera
+(b) I added **XHCI-UNSUPPORTED.KEXT** to enable the camera

-Make sure you set **alcid=3** in boot-args, if you have to sound input/output (will fix applealc)
+(c) Make sure you set **alcid=3** in boot-args, if you have to sound input/output (will fix applealc)

 Generate a new serial
 --------------------------------------------------------------------------------------------------------------------------------

 **Minor issueS**

-Clover Congigurator doesn't work very well
+(a) Clover Congigurator doesn't work very well
-Mouse lag at password input page
+(b) Mouse lag at password input page
-Make sure you set the ctrl, fn and alt button at keyboard settings and also the mouse tracking speed
+(c) Make sure you set the ctrl, fn and alt button at keyboard settings and also the mouse tracking speed